 D3.1: Final report on the performance of efficient retrofit strategies and portfolios with and without including embodied energy and embodied GHG emissions.
 Consortium workshop to disseminate the findings, country-specific workshops with interested actors.

-The methodology on how to include embodied energy and embodied GHG emissions into the evaluation framework of WP 1 was developed and included into the INSPIRE-tool (Jakob M., von Grünigen S., Kallio S., Bolliger R., & Ott W., 2013).
+The methodology on how to include embodied energy and embodied GHG emissions into the evaluation framework of WP 1 was developed and included into the INSPIREtool (Jakob M., von Grünigen S., Kallio S., Bolliger R., & Ott W., 2013).
 The tool is equipped with an opportunity to investigate retrofit strategies with and without embodied energy and GHG emissions.
 Additionally, the influence of different retrofit measure selections to the increase or reduction of embodied energy and GHG emissions can be investigated with the tool because embodied energy and GHG emissions are included in the tool.

-The Swiss report on the generic strategy calculations (Jakob M., Ott W., Kallio S., Bolliger R., & von Grünigen S., 2014) includes an investigation of reducing embodied energy and GHG emissions by choosing less embodied energy and GHG emissions intensive retrofit measures.
+The Swiss report on the generic strategy calculations includes an investigation of reducing embodied energy and GHG emissions by choosing less embodied energy and GHG emissions intensive retrofit measures.
+Jakob M., Ott W., Kallio S., Bolliger R., & von Grünigen S. (2014).
+Integrated strategies and policy instruments for retrofitting buildings to reduce primary energy use and GHG emissions (INSPIRE) - Final synthesis report regarding generic strategies for buildings in Switzerland.
+TEP Energy, econcept AG, Zürich.

 Conference paper about the INSPIRE tool, which considers the embodied energy use and was presented in the CISBAT 2013 conference in Lausanne, Switzerland.
-(Jakob M., et al., 2014)
+Jakob M., Ott W., Bolliger R., von Grünigen S., Kallio S., & Nägeli C. (2014).
+A comprehensive instrument to assess the cost-effectiveness of strategies to increase energy efficiency and mitigate greenhouse gas emissions in buildings.
+TEP Energy GmbH, econcept AG, Zürich.

 The literature review of the significance of embodied energy and embodied GHG of the most relevant retrofit measures by country was written as a separated document.
 (Jakob M., et al., 2013)